giulianisanches/giulianisanches/README.md

 -->

 - :briefcase: I’m currently working for SAP
-- :v: I'm a * engineer ... yeah, that's it.
-Cloud, DevOps, SRE, Develper.... create|improve|break things in the IT field.
+- :v: I'm a '*' engineer ... yeah, that's it.
+Cloud, DevOps, SRE, Develper....
+I create|improve|break things in the IT field.
 - :mailbox: If you want to know more about me, just access my webpage linked on my profile!